 Normally, course selection on WebAdvisor results in a class schedule indicating lecture and laboratory sections, room locations and examination schedules, as applicable.

-A copy of a student's Academic Evaluation is available on WebAdvisor at all times.
+My Progress is available on WebAdvisor at all times.
 Students are encouraged to select their courses early and for more than one semester at a time.